Mug4h1/MLH-Website-starterkit/README.md

 # MLH-HTML-staterkit
-It is a simple starter kit which uses HTML to create a website.
+It is a simple starter kit which you to create a website.
 Feel free to edit it!